lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Figure: Block of silica after deformation with Si atom in yellow and O atoms in red.
 Some holes are visible

-..  container:: justify

 After the expansion, a final equilibration step of a duration of 20 picoseconds is performed.
 If you look at the *dump.lammpstrj* file using VMD, you can see the expansion occurring step-by-step, and the atoms progressively adjusting to the box dimensions.

-..  container:: justify

 At first, the deformations
 are reversible (elastic regime).
 At some point, bonds start breaking and dislocations appear (plastic regime).

-..  container:: justify

 Alternatively, you can download the final state directly by clicking
 |download_silica_dilated|.

 .. |download_silica_dilated| raw:: html